Chasing Truth: Chapter 24

 “And when she died?
 When both of my parents were gone?” she demanded, furious with the tears stinging her eyes.

-She could still remember the days of numbness and then the days of utter despair that followed.
+She could still remember the days of numbness and then the days of utter despair that followed as she tried to grasp the notion her mother was never coming back.
 If it hadn’t been for her uncle, she would’ve lost it.
-Blake reached out for her but dropped his hands when she shook her head.
+Blake reached out for her, but dropped his hand when she shook her head.
 She swallowed hard and forced the tears under control.

 “When she died I thought about coming back for you.
-I wanted to come back for you but the reason we made our decision hadn’t changed.
+I wanted to come back for you.
+But the reason we made our decision hadn’t changed.
 It wasn’t safe for you to be connected to me.
+Hear me.
 That wouldn’t have mattered if you didn’t have anyone.
-I would’ve come and I would’ve made it work but I knew Raoul.
+I would’ve come and I would’ve made it work, but I knew Raoul.
 I knew how close you were to him and I knew he would take care of and protect you like his own.
 So instead of uprooting your entire world, taking you away to live with me when you had no clue who I was and putting you in danger, I left you to his care.
-I could at least give you Gage too.
-That wasn’t an easy choice to make for me but I had to put your safety above my wanting to have you with me.
-Gage and Raoul picked up where Miranda left off.
-I have pictures of you leaving for school, your first solo guide trip, your graduation, you out here in the water, everything they could think of.”
+That wasn’t an easy choice to make for me, but I had to put your safety above my wanting to have you with me.”

+She stared at him, searching for any signs of insincerity.
+She couldn’t find any.
 Her mother hadn’t lied.
+Raoul hadn’t lied.
 Whether or not she could deal with his decision to stay away, this was a man who cared.
 She lowered herself down into the sand and stretched her legs out, letting the water lap at her feet.
-He waited a beat longer and settled down beside her.
+He waited a beat longer before he sat down beside her.

+Silence fell and Mari didn’t rush to fill it.
 Tyler’s speculations were first and foremost in her mind.
 If he were involved in the things Tyler suspected then it would explain the danger and his secrecy.
+It would also explain why it hadn’t ended.
+People didn’t just walk away from running criminal enterprises.